facebookresearch/LASER/README.md

 a language family which is covered by other languages.

-A detailed description of how the multilingual sentence embeddings are trained can be found in [10], together with an experimental evaluation.
+A detailed description of how the multilingual sentence embeddings are trained can be found [here](https://arxiv.org/abs/2205.12654), together with an experimental evaluation.

 ## Dependencies
 * Python 3.6